awsdocs/aws-dms-step-by-step/doc_source/chap-rdssqlserver2s3datalake.steps.configuresource.md

 exec sys.sp_cdc_help_jobs
 ```

 Set the polling interval on your secondary database to 86399 seconds too\.
 For most use cases these settings should be enough\.
 For databases that have a large number of transactions, you need to make additional configuration changes to make sure that the transaction log has optimal retention\.
-For more information, see [Optional settings when using Amazon RDS for SQL Server as a source for AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html#CHAP_Source.SQLServer.OptionalSettings) in the *AWS DMS user guide*\.
+For more information, see [Optional settings when using Amazon RDS for SQL Server as a source](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html#CHAP_Source.SQLServer.OptionalSettings)\.

 For more information about ongoing replication, see [Setting up ongoing replication on a Cloud SQL Server DB instance](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.SQLServer.html#CHAP_Source.SQLServer.Configuration)\.